DSR-RHIT/creating-reproducible-reports/pages/113_report.md

 ### import the graph

-We import the PNG image of the calibration curve we saved earlier.
+Here we import and discuss the graph we created earlier and saved in the `results` directory.

 ![](../resources/images/code-icon.png)<!-- -->